Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 ### Removal

 The removal phase is strongly coupled with the previous deployment phase.
 Fundamentally, we want to remove any test-deployed resource after its test concluded.
 If we would not, we would generate unnecessary costs and may temper with any subsequent test.
 Some resources may require a dedicated logic to be removed.
-This logic should be stored alongside the generally utilized removal script in the `.utilities/pipelines/resourceRemoval` folder and be referenced by the corresponding module pipeline.
+This logic should be stored alongside the generally utilized removal script in the `.utilities/pipelines/resourceRemoval` folder and be referenced by the `Remove-DeployedModule.ps1` script that orchestrates the removal.

-> **Note:** At the time of this writing, resources to be removed are identified using Azure tags.
-This means, at deployment time, a specific tag is applied to the resources which is then picked up by the removal phase to remove the same.
-However, while this solution works for most modules, it does not for all.
-The main reasons why it would fail are:
-> - Lack of 'Tag' support
-> - Soft-delete
-> - Resource removal must occur in a specific order
->
-> To account for these cases, a new approach is implemented and will succeed the current solution.
+Most of the removal scripts rely on the deployment name used during the preceding deployment step.
+Based on this name in combination with the template file path, the removal script find the corresponding deployment and removes all contained resources.

 ### Publish